 Kolomoysky and Gennady Bogolubov are a driving financial force within the European Jewish community.
 The former is the founding father of the European Jewish Parliament.

 In a similar donor pattern to Oxycontin opioid kingpins the Sacklers, Bogolubov can be seen in the clip below being feted and bragging at the International Conference of Shluchim about his donations worth millions of euros to the Jewish community.
 And he even pleaded for more money from the audience in the video below.

-This must-view scene has to be seen to be believed.
+This must-view spectacle has to be seen to be believed.

 Politicians in Ukraine, like Poroshenko, depend on the Kolomoyskyi Media Group for reelection.
-The only losers in the deal are already impoverished Ukrainians, who will be looted to pay for the bank’s problems through bailout financing from the National Bank of Ukraine.
+The only losers in the deal are already impoverished Ukrainians, who were looted to pay for the bank’s problems through bailout financing from the National Bank of Ukraine.

 Ukrainian “international supporters” demanded the nationalization of PrivatBank.
 The state’s decision was positively received by the IMF, G7 and European Union.
 Of course, these usual suspects have more debt with which to carry out the latest scam.
 Ukraine’s history suggests that after nationalization, the bank will probably be sold on the cheap to the same wash-rinse-repeat, privatize-gains/nationalize-losses oligarchs.

 On Dec.
 18, 2016, the bank was nationalized by the government of Ukraine to protect its 20 million customers and to preserve “financial stability in the country.”
 A forensic audit showed that the bank had been subjected to a large scale and coordinated fraud before nationalization resulting in losses of at least US$5.5 billion.
 In July 2017 the bank’s auditors, a Ukraine subsidiary of Price Waterhouse Coopers, had its audit license revoked for its alleged “verification of misrepresented financial information.”